lone17/FirstGame/README.md

 # Getting started

   - Run Vinglish.exe to play
-  - If you want to complile source file, you need to down load SDL 2.0 and link to your IDE (further instruction can be found on google)
+  - If you want to complile source file, you need to download SDL 2.0 library and link it to your IDE (further instructions can be found on google)
   - Feel free to contact me on github if you encounter any kind of problem during installation

 # Built with